opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 ### Technical Approach

-> cam72cam and/or apparentlymart TODO: the following sections are partially updated for the new approach but need some further review and editing to make sure that we're properly describing the new design and to improve the consistency of detail level across the sections.
+The following describes the high level changes.
+A potential implementation has been proposed here: https://github.com/opentofu/opentofu/pull/2105

+Our goal is to implement this feature with as little risk as possible.
+We prioritize minimizing the feature and changeset to minimize the risk.
+Additional refactoring will likely be performed as this feature grows over time and we choose to implement the most clearly defined and useful parts first.

+The core of the changes needed to implement what is described above:
+* Allow for_each in provider configuration blocks and evaluate them in the static context
+* Initialize and configure a provider instance on every `for_each` entry (exec binary + pass configuration)
+* Allow provider key expressions in `resource > provider` and `module > providers` configuration blocks
+* Evaluate the provider key expressions when needed during the evaluation graph to determine which provider instance a resource should use.
+* Update state storage to understand per-resource-instance provider keys.

-#### Provider Configuration Expansion
+#### Provider Configuration Blocks

-##### Expansion
+A "provider configuration" is the `provider "type" {}` block in the OpenTofu Language.
+This is located within either the root module or a child module.
+Provider configurations can not be declared in child modules which have been invoked with for_each and count.

+Each `provider` block in the configuration is decoded into a `configs.Provider` struct and added to it's respective `configs.Module` at the correct location within the module tree.
+The existence of this provider block is heavily used when validating the providers within the module tree, see `configs/provider_validation.go`.

+Each provider block will need to contain it's static Expansion information.
 "Expansion" is the process of deciding the set of zero or more instance keys that are declared for an object using either `count` or `for_each`.
-This section is about deciding the set of instance keys associated with a `provider` block when the `for_each` argument is present.

 For this initial iteration of the feature, the `for_each` expression will be evaluated as part of the main config loader using the static evaluation context as defined in [Init-time static evaluation of constant variables and locals](https://github.com/opentofu/opentofu/blob/main/rfc/20240513-static-evaluation.md).

-This allows annotating the `configs.Provider` object representing each `provider` block with a new field that maps from `addrs.InstanceKey` to `instances.RepetitionData`, which therefore records both the final set of instances and the additional data required to evaluate `each.key` and `each.value` for each instance, as described in the following section.

-Expanding provider configurations can be done using the StaticContext available in [configs.NewModule()](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/configs/module.go#L122) as defined in the Static Evaluation RFC.
+The `configs.Provider` struct representing each configured `provider` block will now contain new field that contains the static mapping from "provider instance key" to "provider repetition data".
+In practice, this is a map of `addrs.InstanceKey` to `instances.RepetitionData`.
+This map can be built using the StaticContext available in [configs.NewModule()](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/configs/module.go#L122) as defined in the Static Evaluation RFC.

-At the end of the NewModule constructor, the configured provider's aliases can be expanded using the each/count, similar to how [module.ProviderLocalNames](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/configs/module.go#L186) is generated.
-This does not require any special workarounds and will resemble most other applications of the StaticContext.

-New validation rules will be added per the User Documentation above, all of which closely resemble existing checks and do not require engineering discussion.

-##### Configuration Evaluation

-"Evaluation" of a configuration block refers to the process of calculating the value resulting from each of the expressions in an HCL block to produce the final values to use as the configuration of the associated object.
-In the case of a `provider` block, the evaluation step involves evaluating all of the arguments described in the schema defined by the provider plugin.

-Evaluation for an "expanding" configuration block additionally involves tracking the "repetition data" for each instance, which determines whether each of `count.index`, `each.key`, or `each.value` is available for use in expressions and what value that symbol should return if so.

-The map from instance key to repetition data was produced as part of configuration loading as described in [Expansion](#expansion).
-Configuration _evaluation_ is handled in the main language runtime (`package tofu`) when the graph node representing a particular `provider` configuration block is visited, and therefore full dynamic evaluation of provider configuration arguments remains possible.

-Supporting multiple instances means that the graph transformer which adds the node representing each `provider` block must copy the `map[addrs.InstanceKey]instances.RepetitionData` from the configuration object into the graph node.
-That then allows the graph node (of type `NodeApplyableProvider`) to know both the set of instance keys and the repetition data needed for each one.
+At the end of the `configs.NewModule` constructor, all provider configurations that contain a for_each or count will have their new "instance mapping" field set (or an error message produced).
+This should not change the majority of provider validation logic in the configuration package as the name/type/alias information *has not changed*.

+##### Provider Node Execution

+Each "provider configuration block" is turned into a "provider node" (NodeApplyableProvider) within the tofu graph.
+When a provider node is executed, it starts up and configures a `providers.Interface` of the corresponding provider.
+This "interface" is stored in the `tofu.EvalContext` and is available for use by other nodes via the context (referenced below).

-`NodeApplyableProvider` now effectively represents all instances of a particular `provider` block at once, and its "execute" step now involves a loop performing for each instance similar behavior that was previously always singleton:
+`NodeApplyableProvider` now effectively represents all `provider.Interface`s of a particular `provider` configuration block at once, and its "execute" step now involves a loop performing for each instance similar behavior that was previously always singleton:
 1. Evaluate the configuration using the appropriate `instances.RepetitionData`, thereby causing `each.key` and `each.value` to be available with instance-specific values.
 The result is a `cty.Value` representing an object of the type implied by the provider's configuration schema.
-2. Create a child process running the appropriate provider plugin executable, creating a running provider instance.
+2. Create a child process running the appropriate provider plugin executable, creating a running provider interface.
-3. Call the `ConfigureProvider` function from the provider protocol on the new provider instance, passing it the `cty.Value` representing its instance-specific configuration.
+3. Call the `ConfigureProvider` function from the provider protocol on the new provider interface, passing it the `cty.Value` representing its instance-specific configuration.
-4. Save the provider instance in the shared `tofu.EvalContext` for use by downstream resource nodes.
+4. Save the provider interface in the shared `tofu.EvalContext` for use by downstream resource nodes.

+A special case exists here for `tofu validate`.
+The validate codepath does not configure any providers or deal with "expansion" (for_each/count).
+A validate graph walk should only initialize and register one `providers.Interface`.
+It can still however validate the configuration for each set of provider instance data.

 ##### Selecting a provider instance for each resource instance